Laurentsandler/Esp-Gopro/README.md

 ## Usage

-1. Connect the battery to the charger board, and connect the charger board to the mainboar.
+1. Connect the battery to the charger board, and connect the charger board to the mainboard.
 2. Press the flex boot button to capture photos or start/stop recording.
 3. Recharge using the USB-C port(on the charger board).